Get Connected - Wireless & Residence Halls

 In accordance with Lewis & Clark’s network access control policy, computers that connect to the LC Secure network must have up-to-date antivirus and operating system software.
 If your software is not up-to-date, you will be notified by Safe Connect.
 Beginning Spring 2015, computers which are out of compliance will be quarantined,unable to access the internet, until the antivirus policy is satisfied.

 Connecting the first time, especially if your computer is not up-to-date with the latest operating system patches and antivirus definitions can be complicated.
-Call 503-768-7225 or stop by the IT Help Desk in the Watzek Library if you need assistance.
+Call 503-768-7225 or stop by the IT Service Desk in the Watzek Library if you need assistance.

 Connecting with Wireless - Guests